gt-crnch-rg/read-the-docs/docs/general/mailing-list-help-tickets.rst

 -  crnch-rg-users@lists.gatech.edu - general user list.
 Mainly used for
    announcements and very high-level discussion.

--  crnch-rg-nearmem@lists.gatech.edu - Discussion of the Emu system and
+-  crnch-rg-fpga@lists.gatech.edu - Discussion of FPGA and reconfigurable computing

-   near-memory computing hardware like HBM, HMC, and NVDIMM
+-  crnch-rg-nearmem@lists.gatech.edu - Discussion of the Emu system and near-memory computing hardware like HBM, HMC, and NVDIMM

--  crnch-rg-networking@lists.gatech.edu - Discussion of in-network
-   computing, FPGA networking, and edge computing/5G
+-  crnch-rg-networking@lists.gatech.edu - Discussion of in-network computing, FPGA networking, and edge computing/5G

--  crnch-rg-neuro-sysml@lists.gatech.edu - Discussion of neuromorphic
-   computing and systems for machine learning
+-  crnch-rg-neuro-sysml@lists.gatech.edu - Discussion of neuromorphic computing and systems for machine learning

 -  crnch-rg-quantum@lists.gatech.edu - Discussion of quantum computing